TartanLlama/cpp-documentation-example/README.md

 ## Activating

-Activate the environment by running `activate.sh` or `activate.bat` This also compiles the code and the documentation
+Activate the environment by running `activate.sh` or `activate.bat` This also compiles the code and the documentation on OSX

 ## Building

-Building the code as well as the documentation: `make`
+Building the code as well as the documentation on OSX: `make` Building the documentation on Windows: `cd docs\` and `make.bat`.

-## Rebuilding
+## Rebuilding (OSX only)

 To fix some dependencies: `make clean`
 And sometimes: `cmake --build .`